Conversation on the occasion of the exhibition “Please come back. The world as a prison? “

 28 November 2017

-Conversation between the co-curator of the exhibition Hou Hanru, Director of MAXXI Roma and José Miguel G. Cortés, Director of the IVAM.
+Conversation between the co-curator of the exhibition Hou Hanru, Art Director of MAXXI Roma and José Miguel G. Cortés, Director of the IVAM.

 The exhibition PLEASE COME BACK.
 The world as prison?, organised by MAXXI-Museo nazionale delle arti del XXI secolo in Rome and produced by the IVAM for its presentation in Valencia, takes its title from the work of the French Claire Fontaine art collective, an installation with a neon sign displaying the words “Please come back”.
 This show focuses attention on the concept of prison, analysing its physical dimension and metaphorical significance, especially in relation to contemporary society, which has undergone a rapid and sometimes violent transformation in recent decades.